-The key to a safe ascent is your safety stops.
-These are completely essential if one is to rise safely, because if your ascent rate is too speedy then the pressure increases as you get nearer and nearer to the surface means that the nitrogen which has been absorbed by your bloodstream when you’re diving at depths does not have the necessary time required to dissolve and, consequently, the bubbles that form on the bloodstream can result in decompression sickness.
-Prevention is simple – just ensure that you ascend at a rate of no more than 30 metres per minute and at fifteen feet ensure you pause for three minutes unless a lack of air or the ocean’s conditions negate the possibility of doing so.
+The key to safe ascent is your safety stops.
+This is completely essential if someone is accending safely, because if your ascent rate is too speedy then the pressure increases as you get nearer and nearer to the surface means that the nitrogen which has been absorbed by your bloodstream when you’re diving at depths haven’t been dissolved, consequently, the bubbles that form on the bloodstream can result in decompression sickness.
+Prevention is simple – just ensure that you ascend at a rate of no more than 18 meters/60 ft per minute and ensure your safety stop for three minutes unless a lack of air or the ocean’s conditions negates the possibility of doing so.

 5. Dive within your limits.

-It’s so important to understand that scuba diving is a skill one develops with practice, so if you are in any doubt regarding your capabilities when considering the challenge ahead of you then there is no doubt that you should not dive.
+It’s so important to understand that scuba diving is a series of skills whiches require a lot of practice to be developed, so if you are in any doubt regarding your capabilities when considering the challenge ahead of you then there is no doubt that you should not dive.
 Some dives are much more challenging than others, cavern and cave dives for example, whether this is because of varying depths or aquiferous landscape, so never dive if you have the slightest inkling that it might be beyond your experience or capabilities.
 It’s not worth the risk – your life could be on the line so always ensure you stay within your limits regarding knowledge and fitness.
 Advanced dives require advanced open water certification, cave dives require technical cave diving certification, so educate yourself and gain access to deeper waters.